rahmaaismail/Schneider-Electric-Macropad-Workshop/README.md

-# 🔢 Custom 3x3 Macropad Project
+# 🔢 Schneider Electric Custom 3x3 Macropad Workshop

 An 8-week collaborative project where we each individually designed and built a fully functional 3x3 macropad from scratch including PCB design, firmware programming, mechanical casing, and project management using Agile methodologies.